Explainability as statistical inference: Experiments

 \section{Experiments}

 There are many different sets of parameters to choose from in the LEX model.
-In this section, we want to study the influence of the imputation method in the LEX models as this was the discussion of previous recent papers \citep{covert2021explaining, jethani2021have}.
-We show the benefits of multiple imputation and that surrogate constant imputation can still lead to encode the target output in the masks.
+In this section, we want to study the influence of the imputation method in the LEX models as motivated in the previous section and in recent papers \citep{covert2021explaining, jethani2021have, rong2022consistent}.

-For all these existing methods, we fix the Monte-Carlo gradient estimator to REBAR \cite{tucker2018} as it provides an unbiased and low variance estimation of the gradients.
-We use an implicit regularization constraining the distribution $p_\gamma$ to sample a fixed proportion of feature (note that this is a very similar setting as the one considered in L2X except for the Monte-Carlo gradient estimator).
+We use an implicit regularization constraining the distribution $p_\gamma$ to sample a fixed proportion of the features.
 We call this proportion the selection rate.
-This choice of regularization allows to compare all sets of parameters on the same "credit" for selection (see \ref{sec:extended_l1_reg} for more details)
+This choice of regularization allows comparing all sets of parameters on the same ``credit" for selection.
+In \cref{sec:extended_l1_reg}, we provide more results using L1-regularization and study different parametrizations in \cref{sec:mcgrad,sec:lambda_evol}.

 Evaluation of features' importance map is hard.
-These evaluation methods rely very often on synthetic datasets where a ground truth is available \citep{liu2021synthetic,afchar2021towards} or retrain a full model using the selected variable \citep{hooker2019benchmark}.
+These evaluation methods rely very often on synthetic datasets where a ground truth is available \citep{liu2021synthetic,afchar2021towards} or retrain a full model using the selected variables \citep{hooker2019benchmark}.
 We consider more complicated datasets than these synthetic datasets.
 We create three datasets using MNIST, FashionMNIST, and CelebA as starting points.
-These datasets provide information only on a subset of features that should not be selected since it is not informative for the prediction task.
+These created datasets provide information only on a subset of features that should not be selected since they are not informative for the prediction task.
 It allows us to consider any selection outside this remaining subset as an error in selection.
-We call this type of selection ground truth the maximum selection ground truth.
-Since we want to evaluate the selection on ground truths from the dataset, all our experiments are made in the In-Situ regime.
+We call this ground truth: the maximum selection ground truth.

 To compare our selections to these ground truths, we look at the true positive rate (TPR), false positive rate (FPR), and false discovery rate (FDR) of the selection map.
 To that end, we sample at test time a $100$ mask samples from $p_\gamma$, and we calculate the three measures for each one of the $100$ masks.
 We then show the average of the selection performance over these $100$ masks.
 To compare the prediction performance, we consider the accuracy of the output averaged over the mask samples.